top of page

 • Expressing gratitude to a co-worker who helped you out

-For some people, giving gifts is a way to show love and appreciation.
-It's not about the value of the gift itself, but rather the thought and effort put into choosing it.
-Whether it's a small trinket or an extravagant present, gift-giving can be a meaningful way to demonstrate love.
+Giving gifts is a way to show love and appreciation for some people.
+It's not about the value of the gift itself but rather the thought and effort involved in choosing it.
+Whether a small trinket or an extravagant present, gift-giving can be a meaningful way to demonstrate love.

 • Buying your spouse their favourite book